WesselAtWork/aws-firehose-repeater/README.md

 * Not 1:1
 * Some Jank™
 * Not Volume Tested
-* Limits from official spec NOT enforced (i.e. 10k records limit, 1Mi record limit etc. )
+* Limits from official spec NOT enforced (i.e. 10k records limit, 1Mi record limit etc.)
 * Spaces in S3 keys not supported.
 * Good Enough

 # Setup AWS Firehose

-You need to setup AWS firehose with:
+You need to setup AWS Firehose with:

 * Pointing to a s3 bucket of your choice.
 * Newline delimiter enabled
-* File extention is set to `.json.gz`
+* File extension is set to `.json.gz`

 # Env Variables